giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

   annotations:
     service.beta.kubernetes.io/aws-load-balancer-connection-idle-timeout: "60"
     # The time, in seconds, that the connection is allowed to be idle (no data has
-    # been sent over connection) before it is closed by the load balancer.
+    # been sent over connection) before it's closed by the load balancer.
     service.beta.kubernetes.io/aws-load-balancer-cross-zone-load-balancing-enabled: "true"
     # Specifies whether cross-zone load balancing is enabled for the load balancer.
     service.beta.kubernetes.io/aws-load-balancer-additional-resource-tags: "environment=prod,owner=devops"